 The TERRA+ School builds capacity for transdisciplinary research, where researchers and societal stakeholders work together to address challenges facing humanity in Asia.
 It is envisioned to be a cultivation encounter, aimed at creating awareness of what transdisciplinarity can offer and the challenges involved in its implementation.

 The course features lectures, workshops and interactive sessions on theories and practice of transdisciplinary research.
 It includes structured learning on tools and methodologies used in TD and introduction to the various TD research at RIHN.
-A field visit and interaction with local stakeholders is part of the course aiming to provide on the ground exposure to participants to TD research projects.
-Participants go through group-work exercises to develop TD project concepts by the end of the course.
+Field visits and direct engagement with local stakeholders offer participants on-the-ground exposure to real-world TD projects.
+Group work forms a core component of the course, with participants working collaboratively to develop transdisciplinary project concepts by the end of the program.